SchlossLab/severe-CDI/paper/paper.md

-IDSA definition of severe CDI is based on lab values collected on the day of diagnosis, with a case being severe if serum creatinine level is greater than or equal to $1.5 mg/dL$ and the white blood cell count is greater than or equal to $15 k/\mu L$ (**mcdonald_clinical_2018?**).
+IDSA definition of severe CDI is based on lab values collected on the day of diagnosis, with a case being severe if serum creatinine level is greater than or equal to $1.5 mg/dL$ and the white blood cell count is greater than or equal to $15 k/\mu L$ (L. Clifford McDonald et al.
+2018).
 The remaining definitions focus on the occurrence of adverse outcomes, which may be more clinically relevant.
 The all-cause severity definition defines a case as severe if ICU admission, colectomy, or death occurs within 30 days of CDI diagnosis, regardless of the cause of the adverse event.
-The attributable severity definition is based on disease-related complications defined by the CDC, where an adverse event of ICU admission, colectomy, or death occurs within 30 days of CDI diagnosis, and the adverse event is determined to be attributable to the CDI by physician chart review (McDonald et al. 2007).
+The attributable severity definition is based on disease-related complications defined by the CDC, where an adverse event of ICU admission, colectomy, or death occurs within 30 days of CDI diagnosis, and the adverse event is determined to be attributable to the CDI by physician chart review (L. Clifford McDonald et al. 2007).
 Finally, we defined a pragmatic severity definition that makes use of the attributable definition when available and falls back to the all-cause definition when chart review has not been completed, allowing us to use as many samples as we have available while taking physicians’ expert opinions into account where possible.

 ## Model training